gabrieldezena10/personal-development-index/books/Extreme Programming/README.md

 Write a test that fails.
 Write code that pass the test.
 Check that the test passes.
 Refactor the code.
 Automate your tests.
 Use failing tests to prompt your code.
 This cycle produces a natural rhythm of rapid feedback

 **A feature is finished when all of its tests pass.
-Untestet features do not exist**
+Untested features do not exist**

 - Run your test at every opportunity, its easier to find a bug along with the changes.
 - Use a good test framework.